rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 cd /etc/vsftpd
 ```

 You need to create a password database.
 You use this database to authenticate our virtual users.
-You need to create a file to read the virtual users and passwords from.
+You need to create a file to read the virtual users and passwords.
 This will create the database.

 In the future, when adding users, you will want to duplicate this process again: